brho/akaros/GETTING_STARTED.md

 ----------------------------
 I'll describe how to get x86 working.
 RISCV is similar.

-To start off, make sure AKAROS_ROOT and AKAROS_XCC_ROOT are set in your environment.
+To start off, make sure AKAROS_ROOT and AKAROS_TOOLCHAINS are set in your environment.
 AKAROS_ROOT is the Akaros repo directory.
-AKAROS_XCC_ROOT is a directory of your choosing where the toolchain will be installed (more on that in Section 3.1 below).
+AKAROS_TOOLCHAINS is a directory of your choosing where the toolchain will be installed (more on that in Section 3.1 below).